melissamcewen/glass_spider/README.md

 The base SASS is Drupal version-agnostic, meaning you can use it for both Drupal 7 and Drupal 8 as long as you include the correct base variables file in your base partial.
 These files are:
 * /sass/partials/global/_drupal_7.scss
 * /sass/partials/global/_drupal_8.scss
 They are utilized by the sample files for layout, style, and design.
-You'll also want to edit the variables file and add any common variables there such as colors.
 #### Styleguide
-The styleguide should include your styles: colors, fonts, font-sizes.
+Think of the styleguide as the "skin" of your site, a set of standards to apply to the site.
+The samples include:
+* Colors
+* Typography
+* Layout Standard (breakpoints, the grid used at each)
 #### Layout
 Include partials governing page structure such as the Susy and Singularity grid layouts.
 #### Design
-Apply your styleguide to the site with design partials.
+The design is the elementral structure of individual elements.

 ### Including libraries